microsoft/msrflute/README.md

-  apt -y install openmpi-bin libopenmpi-dev openssh-client && python3 -m pip install --upgrade pip && python3 -m pip install -r requirements.txt && mpiexec --allow-run-as-root -n 4 python e2e_trainer.py -outputPath=./outputs
+  apt -y install openmpi-bin libopenmpi-dev openssh-client && python3 -m pip install --upgrade pip && python3 -m pip install -r requirements.txt && python -m torch.distributed.run --nproc_per_node=4 e2e_trainer.py
+  -outputPath=./outputs
   -dataPath={inputs.data}
   -task=classif_cnn
   -config=./experiments/classif_cnn/config.yaml
+  -backend=nccl
 ```

 You should replace `compute` with the name of the one you created before, and adjust the path of the datastore containing the data -- in the example above, we created a datastore called `data` and added to it a folder called `cifar`, which contained the two HDF5 files.
-The command passed above will install dependencies and then launch an MPI job with 4 threads, for the experiment defined in `experiments/classif_cnn`.
+The command passed above will install dependencies and then launch a distributed job with 4 threads, for the experiment defined in `experiments/classif_cnn`.
 Details on how to run a job using the AzureML CLI are given [in its documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli), but typically it suffices to set up the environment and type `az ml job create -f <name-of-the-yaml-file>`.
 In the same page of the documentation, you can also find more info about how to set up the YAML file above, in case other changes are needed.

 Note that the `local_path` above is relative to the location of the YAML file, so setting it to `.` assumes it is in the same folder as `e2e_trainer.py`.
 All files on this folder will be uploaded to Azure, including hidden folders such as `.git`, so make sure to temporarily get rid of large files and folders that are not needed.